 Tips for Visiting the Saturnia Hot Springs Italy

-When I first saw photos of Cascate del Mulino, or Saturnia, I knew I had to go.
+When I first saw photos of Cascate del Mulino, or Saturnia Hot Springs, I knew I had to go.
 The aquamarine-colored hillside hot spring looked majestic with the steam rising up from each pool, the resident Italians soaking up the warm bath and the ambiance of the Tuscan countryside drew me in.

 I couldn’t shake the urge to go, so when an opportunity to go back to Italy emerged, I pounced.
 I immediately began researching how to get there, what I needed to bring, whether it was safe for kids, how much it cost, etc.